 "Phenomenal memory and storage — Get up to 128 GB unified memory with M4 Max."

 The base M4 Max ships with 36 GB.
 To reach 96 GB costs $2,599.
 128 GB costs $2,999.
 None of it is upgradeable — ever.
-And that memory is shared between CPU and GPU.
-When your GPU is rendering, your CPU starves.
-Our Flagship ships with 96 GB of quad-channel DDR4 at $1,399 — with a separate 12 GB GPU memory pool.
-Upgradeable any time.
+And that memory is shared between CPU and GPU — when your GPU is rendering, your CPU starves.
+We have three 64 GB workstations starting at $1,299 — all upgradeable to 128 GB starting at $1,399, and to 256 GB beyond that.
+Any time.
+By you.

 "Plays it cool and quiet.
 Within the 7.7-inch-square Mac Studio enclosure lies a thermal system designed to let M4 Max fly through intensive tasks."